 Then came the time for the classic holiday.
 However, apart from the odd weekend with friends, it was difficult to find people who wanted the same kind of experiences as me.
 So, I kept travelling on my own, until I had an epiphany: to make a profession of my experiences around the world.

-Want to travel on your own?
+Want to travel on your own at 50?
 Here is what to expect

 Travelling alone is very much a cultural issue.
 There are countries where it is considered normal, others where women have only recently begun to free themselves from social conditioning and others where it is still taboo.
 In my opinion, while it can sometimes feel a little lonely, it’s a real opportunity to find yourself and create new memories, no matter what your age.